 At this level, students have a higher degree of competency in all four language skills: speaking, reading, writing and listening.
-Students read in class and independently interpret selected literary works; discuss contemporary issues as presented through literature in Spanish (from the 15th-20th centuries); have an understanding and appreciation of the history and culture of the people using the language; and interact comfortably with native speakers.
-The Spanish Literature class prepares students for the Advanced Placement Spanish Literature Exam.
+Students read the literary selections in class as well as for homework.
+The readings are discussed and interpreted during class time; students learn about historical issues from the 15th to the 20th century and develop an understanding and appreciation of the history and culture of the people using the language.
+At this level students interact comfortably with native speakers.
+The Spanish Literature class prepares students for TWO AP tests at once.
+The AP Spanish Literature Exam and the AP Spanish language Exam.
+Students can take both tests in the same year if they choose to.

-MANDARIN/CHINESE I FC5010
+MANDARIN/CHINESE I

-Grades 9-12 Y Credits - 10
+Grades 9-12 Υ Credits - 10

-World Language HS Graduati on Req.
+World Language HS Graduation Req.

 е Univ. of Calif.
 Req.

 е Calif.
-State I Jniv.
+State Univ.
 Req.

 None Prerequisite

-CP Level
+СР Level